Ernest081201/Ernest081201/README.md

 ## Hello！ 👋
 My name is Ernest, 24 years old.
 I'm younglish and ambition QA Engineer's.
-Right now i'm on start line to build my IT-career, my finish target — strong, stability and longest job in IT.
+Right now i'm on start line to build my dream — strong, stability and longest job in IT.

 ## 📊 Stats